ianperrin/MMM-Formula1/README.md

 * The drivers current points total.
 * The drivers current number of wins.

+### In addition you can configure the following options
+* How many drivers to display in the standings table `maxRows`

 ## Installation

 In your terminal, go to your MagicMirror's Module folder: